Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 • Scalp treatment

-For scalp treatment, you can read more in our article on microneedling against hair loss.
+When treating the scalp, you can read more in our article on microneedling for hair loss.

 How to choose the right needle depth?